-Have you ever wondered why does glass break in such complex patterns, fragments and chips?
+Ever wondered why does glass break in such complex patterns, fragments and chips?
 Or how does corrosion of a few bolts and plates bring an entire bridge down?
 Our research group works on computational models that answer such questions and explain the behavior observed experimentally in some of the most challenging problems that have puzzled researchers for decades.
-We use these models to a variety of problems, from heat and mass diffusion to dynamic fracture and fragmentation.
-Recent focus is on: peridynamics for fracture and impact in glass, polycrystalline ceramics, and fiber-reinforced composites, modeling of corrosion damage and Stress Corrosion Cracking, dynamics of granular materials and their interaction with vibrating structures, multidisciplinary optimization, inverse problems, and multiscale and multiphysics methods.
+We use these models for solving problems that deal with heat and mass diffusion, dynamic fracture, and fragmentation.
+Recent focus is on: peridynamics for impact fracture in glass, glassy-polymers, polycrystalline ceramics, and fiber-reinforced composites; fracture in concrete induced by corrosion; corrosion damage and Stress Corrosion Cracking; dynamics of granular materials and their interaction with elastic media, multidisciplinary optimization, inverse problems, and multiscale and multiphysics methods.

 Damage, corrosion, and fracture with peridynamics

-The peridynamic formulation is a novel reformulation of the classical continuum mechanics theory which allows one to model material failure and damage in a natural way.
+The peridynamic theory is a novel reformulation of the classical continuum mechanics which allows one to model fracture, damage, fragmentation in a natural way.
 In peridynamics, cracks are part of the solution, not part of the problem.
 We have used such models to explain the role Van der Waals forces play in the deformation and damage behavior of nanofiber networks, to explain the growth of cracks and fragmentation evolution in glass plates, to model trans- and intergranular fracture in polycrystalline ceramics, to discover strain-rate effects in the failure of fiber-reinforced composites, and to simulate the growth of subsurface damage in corrosion.
 This research is being funded by AFOSR through a MURI project, by ONR, by NAVAIR, by ARO and ARL.
 Recent past funding includes grants from Boeing Co, Sandia National Laboratories, Callahan Innovation (New Zealand), NASA.

 Dynamics of Granular Materials interacting with vibrating plates